 A couple of years or so ago, I got an email from a guy called Robert.
 We ended up scheduling a phone call and he told me he had this great idea for a product to help hair grow.
 We chatted for a while and I wished him well.
 Recently, Robert got back to me with samples of Follicle Fuel, an oral supplement to help attain thicker and fuller hair.
 Way to go Robert – from crazy dream to reality!
 What’s more, Follicle Fuel is pretty good.

 The only thing I don’t like is that a daily serving is three (largish) capsules and if you already take other supplements it can feel like a major addition.
-Follicle Fuel costs $39.99 for 90 capsules (a month’s supply) and I’ve just added it to the Truth In Aging shop.
+Follicle Fuel costs $39.99 for 90 capsules (a month’s supply).

 Ingredients: Biotin 2,000 mcg, Iodine (from kelp) 150 mcg, Zinc (as zinc gluconate) 5 mg, Follicle Fuel Proprietary Blend 1705 mg: Eclipta Extract 4:1 (Eclipta prostrata) (whole plant), Beta Sitosterol (from Non-GMO vegetable oils), MSM (Methylsulfonylmethane), Glossy Privet Extract 4:1 (Ligustrum lucidum) (fruit), Bamboo Extract (Bambusa vulgaris) (stems) [Standardized for 70% Organic Silica], Amla Fresh Fruit 25:1 Water Extract (Emblica officinalis) [Standardized for 35% Hydrolysable Gallo Ellagic Tannins], Hyaluronic Acid (natural sodium hyaluronate from fermentation), Green Tea Extract (Camellia sinensis) (dried leaves) [Standardized for 95% Polyphenols 45% EGCG] Bioperine Nature's Thermonutrient (Piper nigrum) (fruit) [Standardized for 95% Piperine (4.75 mg)] 5 m